 Warrior Soul is synonymous with lead vocalist/songwriter Kory Clarke, the little man with the big voice and even bigger attitude.
-He's been driving the Warrior Soul ship for over two decades now and has been the only constant band member.
+He's been driving Warrior Soul's ship for more than two decades and has been the band's only constant member.
 If the universe were fair, this guy would've been a humongous rock star ages ago, but unfortunately things rarely turn out the way they should.

 The Major Label Meat Grinder...

-Despite Clarke's best efforts at making Warrior Soul into a household name, the band never truly caught fire in their homeland despite some killer records and their rep as a "must see" live band.
-1990's debut Last Decade Dead Century - featuring such classic tracks as "The Losers," "We Cry Out," and "Superpower Dreamland" - received critical acclaim but radio was resistant and the album languished on store shelves.
-1991's drugs, god and the new republic (the all lower-case is theirs, not mine) fared slightly better thanks to the singles "The Wasteland" and "Hero," but an American arena tour opening for Queensryche was a disaster; the progressive metal band's fans were unwilling to listen to Clarke's screams from the pulpit.
-The band received a warmer reception in Europe, where they toured the continent opening for Metallica and became a favorite of the leading British hard-rock mag Kerrang, who once raved that "Warrior Soul is one of the most important bands rock has seen.
-They're also one of the best."
+Despite Clarke's best efforts at making Warrior Soul into a household name, the band never truly caught fire in their homeland despite some killer records and their rep as a "must see" live act.
+1990's debut Last Decade Dead Century -- featuring such classic tracks as "The Losers," "We Cry Out," and "Superpower Dreamland" -- received critical acclaim, but radio was resistant and the album languished on store shelves.
+1991's drugs, god and the new republic (the all lower-case is theirs, not mine) fared slightly better thanks to the singles "The Wasteland" and "Hero," but a U.S. arena tour opening for Queensryche was a disaster; the progressive metal band's fans were unwilling to listen to Clarke's screams from the pulpit.
+The band received a warmer reception in Europe, where they toured the continent opening for Metallica and became a favorite of the British hard-rock mag Kerrang, who once raved that "Warrior Soul is one of the most important bands rock has seen."

-By the time 1992's Salutations from the Ghetto Nation hit record stores, Clarke was at war with his label, accusing the Geffen company of focusing all of their promotional efforts on proven money-makers like Nirvana and Guns N' Roses (who certainly didn't need the help) while leaving Warrior Soul to wither on the vine.
+By the time 1992's Salutations from the Ghetto Nation hit record stores, Clarke was at war with the Geffen company, accusing their label of focusing all of their promotional efforts on proven money-makers like Nirvana and Guns N' Roses (who certainly didn't need the help) and leaving Warrior Soul to wither on the vine.
 Salutations was the Soul's major label high point, featuring blistering cuts like "Love Destruction," "Punk and Belligerent," and the epic ballad "The Golden Shore."
-(Take it from me, folks, if you can only own one Warrior Soul record, make sure it's this one.
-This writer wants it buried with him when he dies.)
-When Salutations faded away, the band found itself trapped in a spiral of drugs, egos, resentment, and debt.
+Take it from me, folks, if you can only own one Warrior Soul record, make sure it's this one.
+When Salutations faded away, the band was trapped in a downward spiral of drugs, egos, resentment, and debt.
 1993's Chill Pill was the band's final Geffen release, and it was a bizarre, minimalist art-rock record, almost totally devoid of the hooks and choruses that had been Warrior Soul's trademark.
-Clarke later explained that Chill Pill was weird and anti-commercial on purpose and was intended as a "f**k you" to the Geffen label, since the band knew they weren't going to promote it anyway.
-They were right, of course, and Geffen soon cut Warrior Soul loose from their contract.
-Kory claimed at the time that he'd had several other major label offers on the table awaiting his exit from Geffen, but those all evaporated once the band were free agents, leaving Clarke holding the bag.
+Clarke later explained that Chill Pill was weird and anti-commercial on purpose and was intended as a "f**k you" to their label, since the band knew Geffen wouldn't promote it anyway.
+They were correct, and Geffen cut Warrior Soul loose shortly after Chill Pill's release.
 The "classic" lineup of Warrior Soul splintered and the dream seemed to be over.

 Ready for another fight...

-Undaunted, Clarke put together a new Warrior Soul lineup (bassist Pete McClanahan was the only holdover from the previous band) and signed to the venerable U.K. hard rock label Music For Nations for 1995's The Space Age Playboys.
+Undaunted, Clarke assembled a new lineup (bassist Pete McClanahan was the only holdover from the previous band) and signed to the venerable U.K. hard rock label Music For Nations to release 1995's The Space Age Playboys.
 Punk rock was "in" during the mid 90s and Warrior Soul adjusted their sound accordingly.
 Describing their new vibe as "cyberpunk," the album was still angry and catchy but decidedly less metallic than their previous output.
 Playboys received a belated U.S. release via Mayhem Records and while reviews were positive once again, the band fell apart soon afterwards.
 A posthumous 1996 release of B-sides, demos and other unreleased material entitled Odds and Ends seemed to signal the end of the Soul.
 Fortunately, that wasn't the case; it just took a while for them to be resurrected.

 Ya Can't Keep A Good Man Down!

-Does Kory Clarke ever sleep?
 Even while Warrior Soul was out of commission, Clarke consistently kept his name out there with a variety of projects.
-First came Space Age Playboys, a glammy punk band that took its name from WS' final album and continued with the "cyberpunk" sound heard on that record.
+First came the Space Age Playboys, a glammy punk band that took its name from WS' final album and continued with the "cyberpunk" sound heard on that record.
 Space Age Playboys released two discs (New Rock Underground in 1998 and 1999's Live In London) in Europe before imploding.
-He also cut a record with New York scum rockers Dirty Rig (Rock Did It, 2006), released a solo album in 2007 called Opium Hotel and drummed on a four song EP by New York retro rockers The Stoned.
-As if his musical plate wasn't already full enough, Kory also joined Mob Research, an industrial/punk flavored project with former Killing Joke bassist Paul Raven; their debut Holy City Zoo was the last recording Raven worked on prior to his death in 2007.
+He also cut a record with scuzz-rockers Dirty Rig (Rock Did It, 2006), released a solo album in 2007 called Opium Hotel and drummed on a four song EP by New York retro rockers The Stoned.
+As if his musical plate wasn't already full enough, Kory joined Mob Research, an industrial/punk flavored project with former Killing Joke bassist Paul Raven.
+Their debut Holy City Zoo was the last recording Raven worked on prior to his death in 2007.

 Most surprisingly, Kory spent a couple of years as lead singer of the venerable Chicago doom-metal band Trouble, replacing legendary vocalist Eric Wagner.
-Clarke performed numerous live shows with Trouble between 2008 and 2012 and started working on their long-awaited new studio album with them, but left the band before any new material could be completed, citing the ever-popular "personal differences."
-Thus, the only Trouble recording he appears on is their self released live disc, Live In L.A.
+Clarke performed live shows with Trouble between 2008 and 2012 and started working on a new studio album with them, but left before any material could be completed, citing the ever-popular "personal differences."
+Thus, the only Trouble recording he appears on is their self released concert disc, Live In L.A.